rubyforgood/rubyforgood.org--old/faq.md

 The cafeteria is open for 2 hours during meal times (breakfast, lunch and dinner).
 We'll post the hours and details shortly.
 It's all-you-can-eat so be prepared to fill up your tray and eat until you're full!

-### I'm a vegetarian/vegan/gluten-free/paleo... will you feed me?
+### I'm a vegetarian/dairy-free/vegan/gluten-free/paleo/allergic to... will you feed me?

 Absolutely.
-In 2016 we will be eating food cafeteria style and the chefs accomodate all dietary needs.
-Yes, there will be plenty of lentils! ;)
+In 2016 we will be eating food cafeteria-style and the chefs accomodate all dietary needs.
+And yes, rest assured there will be plenty of lentils! ;)

 ### What's it REALLY like at Ruby for Good?